jojomickymack/ktxtemplate001/readme.md

 Notes

-- this was developed using gradle 5.1 - lower versions of gradle or the gradle wrapper may have issues.
+- this was developed using gradle 4.10.2 - lower versions of gradle or the gradle wrapper may have issues.
 - if intellij fails immediately when opening the project, go into the settings and make sure that 'configure on demand' is not enabled (there's a checkbox).
-- intellij screws up when attempting to run 'DesktopLauncher' by right clicking - you need to run the ':desktop:application:run' task

 I did a few write-ups on my blog descibing how to integrate tiled maps with your game.